Domestic policy of the Reagan administration: Economic record

 Reagan's support for an increased defense budget at the height of the Cold War was supported by Congressional Democrats and Republicans.
 However, Congress was reluctant to follow Reagan's proposed cuts in domestic programs.
 In accordance with Reagan's less-government intervention views, many domestic government programs were cut or experienced periods of reduced funding during his presidency.
 These included Social Security, Medicaid, Food Stamps, and federal education programs.
 Though Reagan protected entitlement programs, such as Social Security and Medicare, in one of the most widely criticized actions of the administration, the administration attempted to purge tens of thousands of allegedly disabled people from the Social Security disability roles, who the administration alleged were not truly disabled.
 Funding for government organizations, including the Environmental Protection Agency, were also reduced.
 He cut the EPA's budget by 22%, and his director of the EPA, Anne M. Burford, resigned over alleged mismanagement of funds.
 Tax breaks and increased military spending created a larger budget deficit, which led Reagan to approve two tax increases, aiming to preserve funding for Social Security.
+By 1988, it was reported that funding for the social safety net was down by 6 percent compared to two years prior.

 Speaking of Reagan himself, Donald Regan, the President's former Secretary of the Treasury, and later Chief of Staff, criticized him for his lack of understanding economics: "In the four years that I served as Secretary of the Treasury, I never saw President Reagan alone and never discussed economic philosophy or fiscal and monetary policy with him one-on-one. … The President never told me what he believed or what he wanted to accomplish in the field of economics."
 However, Reagan's chief economic adviser Martin Feldstein, argued the opposite: "I briefed him on Third World debt; he didn't take notes, he asked very few questions. … The subject came up in a cabinet meeting and he summarized what he had heard perfectly.
 He had a remarkably good memory for oral presentation and could fit information into his own philosophy and make decisions on it."